Approximation and generalization properties of the random projection classification method: Generalization properties

 In particular, the VC-dimension of the class of affine functions $\mathcal{F}_{\text{affine}}$ applied to classify points in $\mathbb{R}^d$ is $d+1$ \cite{AbuMostafa2012LearningFD}.
 Therefore, we have

 Let us consider the family of classifiers that corresponds to the thresholding after random projection method that uses $n\in \mathbb{N}$ projections after expanding the feature space by a polynomial transformation of order $k\in \mathbb{N}$ denoted by $\mathcal{F}_{n,k}$.
 The class $\mathcal{F}_{n,k}$ depends on the projection directions that are generated in the first step, hence it is a random set of functions.
-For each generation, its cardinality is infinity and its VC dimension varies depending on the number of random projection directions $n$.
-Nevertheless, there exists an upper bound on the growth function $m_{\mathcal{F}_{n,k}}(N)$ that holds for every random sample of the class $\mathcal{F}_{n,k}$.
+Its growth function $m_{\mathcal{F}_{n,k}}(N)$ can be upper bounded by a quantity that depends on the number of projections only.
+To prove the bound, we do not use randomness of the classifier, merely the fact that the set of all projection directions considered is limited to $n$.
+The randomness is used in Section \ref{optimality}, where it guarantees density of the family of classifiers $\mathcal{F}_{n,k}$ in the set of Bayes classifiers that split the support into two measurable sets.
 We are going to use this bound in the proof of the following Theorem \ref{ntarpgeneralizationterm}.
-The results in this section hold under general conditions, we do not pose any assumptions on the distribution of the data or on the configuration of the training set. \begin{theorem} Let us consider a family $\mathcal{F}_{n,k}$ of classifiers that correspond to the method of thresholding after random projection.
-Set the tolerance level $\delta>0$.
-Then we have that
+The results in this section hold under general conditions, we do not pose any assumptions on the distribution of the data or on the configuration of the training set.

+In the following theorems there are two levels of randomness that we need to consider.
+The first one comes from the random pick of projection direction.
+The second one comes from the random pick of data.
+The following argument shows that one level of randomness that stems from the random choice of the projection directions does not affect our bounds.
+This is due to the fact that the same inequalities hold for any random pick of $n$ projection directions $(\bs{a}^{(1)},...,\bs{a}^{(n)})$.
+Let us denote the $n$-tuple of projection directions $(\bs{a}^{(1)},...,\bs{a}^{(n)})$ by $\bs{a}_d^{(n)}$, then we have: